-Modelers, Analysts, Architects, Project managers and others can use the facility to produce a wide range of document based publications and reports, such as a: System Requirements Specification, Use Case Report, Data Dictionary, Solution Architecture Description and more.
-It can also be used for Ad-hoc reporting to create reports such as a list of the most volatile requirements.
-Html documentation can also be published to allow stakeholders who don't have access to Enterprise Architect to view the models from an Intranet site that can just be placed on a file system without the need for a Web Server.
+Ribbon: Publish > Model Reports > Report Builder Use of Documentation Modelers, Analysts, Architects, Project Managers and others can use the facility to produce a wide range of document-based publications and reports, such as a System Requirements Specification, Use Case Report, Data Dictionary, Solution Architecture Description and more.
+It can also be used for ad-hoc reporting to create reports such as a list of the most volatile requirements.
+HTML documentation can also be published to allow stakeholders who don't have access to Enterprise Architect to view the models from an Intranet site that can just be placed on a file system without the need for a Web Server.
+Options for Documentation There are several options that can be set to tailor the information that is included in a generated document, including the ordering of elements and diagrams and hiding certain elements.

-Options for Documentati

-There are several options that can be set to tailor the information that is included in a generated document, including the ordering of elements and diagrams and hiding certain elements.
 Filters and word substitutions and other options can also be applied.

-Learn more about Documentati on
+Learn more about Documentation

 Model Publishing

 Element Appearance

 Getting to know Element Appearance

-Introducing Element Appearance

-All elements in the repository have a global default appearance, which is defined in the Options Window.
-Individual elements can set a global appearance that overrides the default setting for all elements and applies to the specified element wherever it appears in diagrams.
-An element's appearance can also be changed at the level of an individual diagram by using the color and font pickers.
+Introducing Element Appearance All elements in the repository have a global default appearance, which is defined in the Options Window.
+Individual elements can set a global appearance that overrides the default setting for all elements and that applies to the specified element wherever it appears in diagrams.
+An element's appearance can also be changed at the level of an individual diagram, using the color and font pickers.
 Images and other shapes can also be applied to make the element more appealing.